sonia-auv/proc_control/README.md

 ### Installing

-To install the proc_control with the generated .tar file, you need to put all files with the extension *.cpp, *.c and *.h in the source folder and the CmakeLists and package.xml in the project folder.
+To install the proc_control with the generated .tgz file, you need to put all files with the extension *.cpp, *.c and *.h in the source folder and the CmakeLists and package.xml in the project folder.

 In the CMakeLists file add the following line :
 ```